flokapi/flet-fastapi-example/README.md

-### Idle functions
+### Loop functions

-The code also shows how to create idle functions both in the API (`main.py`) and in the Flet App (`gui.py`)
+The code also shows how to create loop functions both in the API (`main.py`) and in the Flet App (`gui.py`)

 Please note the difference:

-- There is only one API idle function running, because there is only one instance of the API
+- There is only one API loop function running, because there is only one instance of the API
-- Each Flet App instance (opened Flet Application) has its own idle function
+- Each Flet App instance (opened Flet Application) has its own loop function